getify/You-Dont-Know-JS/objects-classes/ch1.md

 | :--- |
 | There's a third form of this feature, named "optional call", which uses `?.(` as the operator.
 It's used for performing a non-null'ish check on a property before executing the function value in the property.
 For example, instead of `myObj.someFunc(42)`, you can do `myObj.someFunc?.(42)`.
 The `?.(` checks to make sure `myObj.someFunc` is non-null'ish before invoking it (with the `(42)` part).
 While that may sound like a useful feature, I think this is dangerous enough to warrant complete avoidance of this form/construct.<br><br>My concern is that `?.(` makes it seem as if we're ensuring that the function is "callable" before calling it, when in fact we're only checking if it's non-null'ish.
 Unlike `?.` which can allow a "safe" `.` access against a non-null'ish value that's also not an object, the `?.(` non-null'ish check isn't similarly "safe".
 If the property in question has any non-null'ish, non-function value in it, like `true` or `"Hello"`, the `(42)` call part will be invoked and yet throw a JS exception.
 So in other words, this form is unfortunately masquerading as more "safe" than it actually is, and should thus be avoided in essentially all circumstances.
 If a property value can ever *not be* a function, do a more fullsome check for its function'ness before trying to invoke it.
 Don't pretend that `?.(` is doing that for you, or future readers/maintainers of your code (including your future self!) will likely regret it. |

+### Assiging Properties

+Whether a property is defined at the time of object literal definition, or added later, the assignment of a property value is done with the

+// TODO

+## Object Characteristics

 // TODO

 ## Objects Overview